mileskent/math-vault/Calculus/DifferentialEquations/2D Homogeneous Linear Systems with Constant Coefficients.md

 > ![[Pasted image 20250905180026.png|$\lambda_{1} > 0\ \ \lambda_{2} < 0 \implies$ Saddle, Unstable]]

 ## A Zero Eigenvalue
+This is a specific case of the previous section.
 This is the same as the previous section [[#Distinct Real & Nonzero Eigenvalues]], except We assume $\lambda = \lambda_{1}, \lambda_{2},\text{WLOG } \lambda_{1}=0, \lambda_{2} \not = \lambda_{1}$, which implies
 $$